ejach/notion-budgeter/README.md

 - A [Teller](https://teller.io) account with a connected financial account (see the [Documentation](https://teller.io/docs))

 ____
-#### Properties this program expects
+#### Expected Notion Columns

 ```bash
 'Expense' -> type: text
 'Amount' -> type: number
 'Date' -> type: date
 ```
-You must format your Notion database to have these properties.
+You must format your Notion database to have these columns.